Silverwolf90/game-of-life/README.md

 #### Lodash tips:

-Use `get(key, obj)` which allows you to generate property getters that take an object.
+Use `property(key)` or `get(key, obj)` which allows you to generate property getters that take an object.
+They also support accessing deep structures and will return undefined if the path is invalid.

 ```javascript
 const getFirstName = get('firstName');